dawsonv/dawsonv.github.io/about.md

 ---
 title: About Me
 feature_image: /assets/images/banner.jpg
+excerpt: "This page is designed to tell you a little bit more about me."
+description: "Dawson's "about me" page."
+author: Dawson Verley
 ---

 This page is designed to tell you a little bit more about me.